xraypy/XrayDB/doc/index.rst

 Some useful resources using this library include:

-   * `XrayDB Web App (xrayabsorption.org)`_ is an interactive web applications to browse the data in this database and make plots of X-ray attenuation, scattering factors, mirror reflectivity, and more.
+   * `XrayDB Web App (xrayabsorption.org)`_ and `XrayDB Web App (CARS, U Chicago)`_ gives an interactive web applications to browse the data in this database and make plots of X-ray attenuation, scattering factors, mirror reflectivity, and more.
 Data tables and python code to generate that data are available for many of the calculations.

    * :ref:`periodic_tables` for printable Poster-sized Periodic tables of X-ray energies.